dinagr/fullstack-nanodegree-vm/README.md

 ###Instructions to open the app

-1. Make sure that you have python and Postrage SQL installed on you romputer
+1. Make sure that you have python and Postrage SQL installed on you computer
-2. Create the database and the tabled according to the tournament.SQL file
+2. Create the database and the tables according to the tournament.SQL file
 3. Run the tournament_test.py file to activate the program and to test it
 </br>
 OR